BND Hamburger Icon

 Open row

-The company’s product placement efforts haven’t cost the founders much more than their time and a few freebies.
-Mendeluk said they have leveraged the company’s Los Angeles location by reaching out to everyone they know to try to get the product in celebrities’ hands.
-They also send them as gifts to celebrities.
+Alexander Mendeluk, Chase Hamilton, Ashley Haber and Marley Marotta are the founders of SpiritHoods, a collection of animal-inspired funky fur headpieces.
+The company’s product placement efforts didn’t cost the founders much more than their time and a few freebies.
+Mendeluk said they leveraged the company’s Los Angeles location by reaching out to everyone they knew to try to get the product in celebrities’ hands.
+The strategy worked, with SpiritHoods appearing on “Late Night With Conan O’Brien” and “Keeping Up With the Kardashians.”

 • The easiest products to get into movies or on TV are clothing, accessories and shoes.
 An actor wearing your product is also going to get you a bigger bang when you approach the press or stores.
 The second easiest is a prop or set dressing item.

-• Contact the production office to find out who the costume designer, property master, or set dresser (according to your needs) is, then send them your catalogs or line sheets with a note saying you’d like to show them your line and can offer them wholesale or even donate the products.
+• Contact the production office to find out who the costume designer, property master or set dresser (according to your needs) is, then send them your catalogs or line sheets with a note saying you’d like to show them your line and can offer them wholesale or even donate the products.

 • If they choose to use your product, be sure to deliver on time; if not, you may find yourself blacklisted.